-Jussi Parkkila begins his fourth season as Colorado's goaltending coach after being named to his position on July 7, 2017.
+Jussi Parkkila finished his fourth season as Colorado's goaltending coach in 2020-21 after being named to his position on July 7, 2017.

 Prior to joining the Avs, Parkkila, 43, spent 12 seasons coaching goaltenders in Europe, which included a five-year stint in Russia's KHL and two seasons in Finland's top professional league (Liiga).
 He spent the 2016-17 campaign coaching goalies for the Grazz 99ers in Austria.
 Prior to that, Parkkila served as goaltending coach in the KHL with Avangard Omsk (2014-15), SKA St. Petersburg (2011-14) and Atlant Mytischi (2010-11).

 After three years with the Ilves U-20 team in Finland, Parkkila began his pro coaching career with Yaroslavl Lokomotiv in 2007-08.
 The Tampere, Finland, native then moved on to coach with Tappara in Finland's top league for two seasons (2008-10).

 Jussi resides in his native Finland during the offseason with his wife, Niina, and daughter, Julia.